STOLYPIN: The sick man of Europe

 On the other hand, if his health situation worsens over the next 22 months, how viable will it be for him to stand again?
 There is a limit to how far even the modern Russian propaganda machine can maintain the illusion of robust good health, and the magnates of the system will know perfectly well what is going on.
 So many of our assumptions about the longer-term future of this system depend on medical information we do not know and medical prospects that no one can know.

 In the immediate term, Putin’s health matters, too.
-Regardless of whether some formal or informal regency in instituted, if he is less willing or able to resolve the crucial policy disputes ahead, then this will have serious implications.
+Regardless of whether some formal or informal regency is instituted, if he is less willing or able to resolve the crucial policy disputes ahead, then this will have serious implications.
 It will also shape his timeline – if he feels he needs to have something he can call a genuine triumph by, say, the end of summer, then that will incline him to more dramatic and risky moves.
 On the other hand, if he is less concerned about 2024, then he might not care so much about the consequences of those risks.
 Of course, those around him with longer timelines in mind may well begin to become even more alarmed by any hint of fatalistic and apocalyptic “après moi, le deluge” on the monarch’s part.

 This is all a recipe for intrigue, conspiracy, short-termism and uncertainty.
 The old notion of kingship was that the health and fate of the monarch and the land were one.
 Under Putin’s neo-tsarism, the same still seems true.